 Some FAQs about Rule of 72

-1) How can I double my money in 5 years?
+1) What interest rate will double your money in 5 years?

 Many investors keep asking on this blog saying, can I double my money in 5 years.
 If you want to invest in lumpsum and double your money in 5 years, you can use the rule of 72 which tells you 72/5=14.4 which means, you need to get 14.4% annualized returns to double your money.
 You need to select a diversified portfolio of mutual funds to achieve this target.

 This would depend on the rate of interest.
 If you are investing in bank FD that are offering 7.2% interest rate, based on the Thumb Rule 72 formula (72/7.2=10), it would take 10 years to double your money.
 Alternatively, there are companies FDs that offer 10% interest rates where you can double your money in 7.2 years (72/10 = 7.2).